nthome0191-debug/Hera/infra/terraform/modules/access-management/aws/README.md

 - **DENIED:** All IAM operations

 **K8s Permissions:**
-- Full cluster access for read, create, update (NOT delete)
+- Full cluster access for read, create, update, delete
 - Can exec into pods and view logs
 - Cannot delete namespaces, nodes, or cluster-scoped resources